Hong Kong bans entry of visitors from China virus province

 Ma said China would intensify its containment efforts, which have so far included transport and travel curbs and cancellation of big events.

-The country may extend the week-long Lunar New Year holiday, state broadcaster CCTV reported, citing a meeting hosted by Chinese premier Li Keqiang.
+The country may extend the week-long holiday, state broadcaster CCTV reported, citing a meeting hosted by Chinese premier Li Keqiang.

 The virus, believed to have originated late last year in a seafood market in Wuhan that was illegally selling wildlife, has spread to cities including Beijing and Shanghai.